Platform tailored co-design of gate-based quantum simulation: Feedforward Control

 Calculation of this optimal feedforward angle requires knowledge of the control landscape defined by the dependence of the figure of merit, Eq.~\eqref{eq:avgFidelity}, on the input angle $\phi_\textrm{in}$ and desired output angle $\phi_{p}$.
 This landscape can either be numerically mapped out with experimental measurements, or analytically computed after developing a theoretical description of the noise underlying the system.

-As a concrete example of the latter approach, the distribution $p_{\phi}\left(\phi;\phi_\textrm{in},\vec{\lambda}\right)$ for the trapped ion noise discussed in Sec~\ref{sec:NoiseModel} is given by Eq.~\eqref{eq:phiProbDist}.
-The ion noise is paramterized by a single latent variable, $\lambda=c_{2}\tau$, which can be experimentally extracted by measuring the return probability Eq.~\eqref{eq:avgReturnProb}.
-The figure of merit for feedforward control, Eq.~\eqref{eq:avgFidelity}, is this case can be analytically computed:
+As an example of the latter approach, the distribution $p_{\phi}\left(\phi;\phi_\textrm{in},\vec{\lambda}\right)$ for the trapped ion noise discussed in Sec~\ref{sec:NoiseModel} is given by Eq.~\eqref{eq:phiProbDist}.
+The ion noise is parameterized by a single latent variable, $\lambda=c_{2}\tau$, which can be experimentally extracted by measuring the return probability Eq.~\eqref{eq:avgReturnProb}.
+The figure of merit for feedforward control, Eq.~\eqref{eq:avgFidelity}, in this case can be analytically computed:

 The optimal input angle, $\phi_\textrm{in}^{*}\left(\phi_{p},c_{2}\tau\right)$, for the trapped ion noise is the angle which satisfies the condition

 where we recall that $F\left(\phi,\phi_{p}\right)=\cos\left((\phi-\phi_{p})/4\right)$ is the fidelity of a gate imparting angle $\phi$ when we desire to apply $\phi_{p}$.
 We implement feedforward control by taking each desired output gate angle, $\phi_{ij}$, of the $\hat{U}^{xx}$ gates in Eq.~\eqref{eq:trotFormula} as $\phi_{p}$ at the experimental time $\tau$ that the gate is applied.
 The optimality condition, Eq.~\eqref{eq:ionOptAngle}, is then solved numerically for each such gate and the angle $\phi_\textrm{in}^{*}$ is input into the noisy gate rather than $\phi_{ij}$.